-There are over half a million empty privately owned residential properties in England and half of these have been out of use for more than 6 months.
+There are over six hundred and fifty thousand empty residential properties in England and over two hundred and thirty thousand of these have been out of use for more than 6 months.

 The Council are concerned about vacant properties as they:

 - Cause an increase in costs for the council, in dealing with issues such as vandalism and rubbish dumping